Drewsky33/Marketing-Analytics-Case-Study/README.md

 [SOURCE: Serious SQL](https://www.datawithdanny.com/)

 The data exploration part of the analysis can be found [here](https://github.com/Drewsky33/Marketing-Analytics-Case-Study/tree/main/Data%20Exploration).
+In this part of the project I looked at the tables indiviudally from the chart above, observed their links, and paths I need to take to secure vital pieces of data that will be used in the e-mail marketing campaign.